-Advanced gastric or GEJ adenocarcinoma
+Advanced or metastatic gastric or GEJ adenocarcinoma

 Clinical trial safety: REGARD